-ARSHALING yard at a train station has an important role that links rail portage and road portage.
-In transporting, goods are carried by containers, each of which is loaded on a freight car.
+RAIN marshaling operation at freight yard is required to joint several rail transports, or different modes of transportation including rail.
+Transporting goods are carried in containers, each of which is loaded on a freight car.
 A freight train is consists of several freight cars, and each car has its own destination.
 Thus, the train driven by a locomotive travels several destinations disjointing corresponding freight cars at each freight station.
 In addition, since freight trains can transport goods only between railway stations, modal shifts are required for delivering them to area that has no railway.
 In intermodal transports from the road and the rail, containers carried into the station are loaded on freight cars in the arriving order.
 The initial layout of freight cars is thus random.
 For efficient shift, the desirable layout should be determined considering destination of container.
 Then, freight cars must be rearranged before jointing to the freight train.
 In general, the rearrangement process is conducted in a freight yard that consists of a main-track and several sub-tracks.
 Freight cars are initially placed on sub tracks, rearranged, and lined into the main track.
-This series of operation is called marshaling.
-Although some methods to solve the marshaling problem have been proposed [1], [2], they cannot apply directly to the problem that randomly defined initial layout is assumed for marshaling yard with the fixed number of sub tracks.
-Also, many similar problems are treated by mathematical programming and genetic algorithm[3], [4], [5], [6], and some analyses are conducted for computational complexities
+This series of operation is called marshaling, and several methods to solve the marshaling problem have been proposed [1], [2].
+Also, many similar problems are treated by mathematical programming and genetic algorithm[3], [4], [5], [6], and some analyses are conducted for computational complexities [6], [7].